EnigmaCurry/d.rymcg.tech/README.md

 ### Using the `d.rymcg.tech` CLI script (optional)

-By default, both `make` and `docker compose` expect you to change your working directory to use them (note: you *can* work around this by using `make -C` or `docker compose -f`).
+By default, both `make` and `docker compose` expect you to change your working directory to use them, and so this is sometimes inconvenient.

-However, there is a third option to use the eponymous [`d.rymcg.tech` script](_scripts/d.rymcg.tech) included in this repository.
+You *can* work around this by using `make -C` or `docker compose -f`, but another option is to use the eponymous [`d.rymcg.tech` script](_scripts/d.rymcg.tech) that is included in this repository.

 In addition to letting you run any project's `make` targets from any working directory, this shell script also offers a convenient way to create [external projects](#integrating-external-projects) from a skeleton template, and to create shorter command aliases for any